mckeeh3/akka-java-cluster-kubernetes/README.md

 }
 ~~~

-When an `HttpServerActor` receives a start or stop message from an entity actor, it invokes the 'actionEntity(...)` method.
+When an `HttpServerActor` receives a start or stop message from an entity actor, it invokes the `actionEntity(...)` method.
 Note that the tree object adds or removes the entity based on the information provided in the actor message.
 Then, if the message forward flag is true, the `forwardAction(...)` method is invoked.

 ~~~java
 private void forwardAction(Object action) {